VCard

 vCard, also known as VCF ("Virtual Contact File"), is a file format standard for electronic business cards. vCards can be attached to e-mail messages, sent via Multimedia Messaging Service (MMS), on the World Wide Web, instant messaging, NFC or through QR code.
 They can contain name and address information, phone numbers, e-mail addresses, URLs, logos, photographs, and audio clips.

 vCard is used as a data interchange format in smartphone contacts, personal digital assistants (PDAs), personal information managers (PIMs) and customer relationship management systems (CRMs).
 To accomplish these data interchange applications, other "vCard variants" have been used and proposed as "variant standards", each for its specific niche: XML representation, JSON representation, or web pages.

 Overview

 The standard Internet media type (MIME type) for a vCard has varied with each version of the specification.

 vCards can be embedded in web pages.

 RDFa with the vCard Ontology can be used in HTML and various XML-family languages, e.g. SVG, MathML.

+RFC 9554 Extensions

+defines several new vCard properties, namely CREATED, GRAMGENDER, LANGUAGE, PRONOUNS, and SOCIALPROFILE, and some new parameters for existing properties.
+It also updated the ADR and N properties to support more detailed addresses and secondary surnames respectively.
+The extension exists to align the same set of features between the JSContact and vCard formats.